Henryk Hechtkopf: Biography

 After the war, Hechtkopf was offered a position as a judge in Warsaw, but decided instead to move to Łódź, which was then the center of artistic life in Poland.
 In Łódź, he met his wife Alicja Zielinska.
 She has a sister Teresa Materne (Zielinska), who lives in Łódź (Poland) to this day.
-When his wife died on 15 September 1989, Hechtkopf keep good contact with the wife's sister.
+When his wife died on 15 September 1989, Hechtkopf kept good contact with his wife's sister.

 He helped establish the Jewish artist's society in Łódź, which he headed from 1946 to 1950.
 He also taught film at the Łódź film school, where Roman Polanski numbered among his students.
 Before leaving Poland for Israel in 1957, Hechtkopf directed together with Jan Batory, Poland's first post-war non-documentary successful film, "Forbidden Melodies" (1956).

 Upon his arrival in Israel, Hechtkopf settled in Bat Yam, where he remained for the rest of his life, working as a painter and as an illustrator of books.
-While he employed different styles and techniques, his strong sensitivity and particular identity are evident in all his work.
+He employed different styles and techniques in his work.
 His wife died in 1989.
 Hechtkopf died in July 2004, at the age of 94.
-While they left behind no heirs, Hechtkopf claimed that his paintings were his children.